Who can apply for the Grow-a-Row program?

 Is everyone who participates eligible to receive free gardening supplies and materials?

 Yes!
-Having said this, the program prioritizes providing gardening supplies and materials to those who are living in the “margins” of society who have been excluded from mainstream culture and will be hardest hit by the changes underway (e.g. new Canadians, BIPOC (Black, Indigenous, and People of Colour), LGBTQ+, disabled people, and people on low-income).
+Having said this, the program prioritizes providing gardening supplies and materials to those who are living in the “margins” of society who have been excluded from mainstream culture and will be hardest hit by the changes underway (e.g. new Canadians, BIPOC (Black, Indigenous, and People of Colour), LGBTQ+, disabled people, people on low-income, and women).
 We also prioritize helping experienced gardeners who will be mentoring novice gardeners, in order to increase this community’s reservoir of knowledge about gardening.
 If you would like to find out how to get free gardening supplies and materials, indicate so when you fill out the Grow-a-Row sign-up form.

 What will I receive as part of the Grow-a-Row program?